atreyuxtrading/atreyu-backtrader-api/README.md

 cerebro.adddata(data)

-# Add the printer as a strateggy
+# Add the printer as a strategy
 cerebro.addstrategy(TestPrinter)

 cerebro.run()